Guidelines on the urgency of CSA examinations

 Guidance for best practice for the management of intimate images

-Produced in partnership with RCPCH and the Association of Chief Police Officers (2014), this document creates an agreed practice and disclosure framework for using images obtained during forensic medical examination of complainants of sexual violence or abuse as evidence in court.
+Originally produced in partnership with RCPCH and the Association of Chief Police Officers in 2014 then reviewed in 2020, this document creates an agreed practice and disclosure framework for using images obtained during forensic medical examination of complainants of sexual violence or abuse as evidence in court.

 The guidance aims to ensure respect for the subjects of intimate images and to eliminate the risk of improper distribution of images.